josephpond/slim-example/README.md

 #### Solution
 A controller was created at `src/Controller/InventoryController.php`

-Actions for each endpoint is defined as methods in the controller.
+Actions for each endpoint are defined as methods in the controller.

 --